calliope-project/calliope/doc/user/building.rst

     model = calliope.Model('model.yaml', timeseries_dataframes=timeseries_dataframes)

 Just like when using CSV files (see above), Calliope looks for a column in the dataframe with the same name as the location.
-It is also possible to specify a column to use when setting ``resource`` per location, by giving the column name with a colon following the filename: :yaml:`resource: df=tskey:column`.
+It is also possible to specify a column to use when setting ``source`` per location, by giving the column name with a colon following the filename: :yaml:`source: df=tskey:column`.

 The time series index must be ISO 8601 compatible time stamps and can be a standard ``pandas`` DateTimeIndex (see discussion above).